WebAssembly/spec/md-proto/WebAssembly.md

 > In practice, implementations may precompute the destinations of branches so that they don't literally need to scan in this manner.

+> Branching is sometimes called "jumping" in other languages.

 #### L: Call Instruction Family